rishshah/Photo-realistic-rendering-in-AR-/README.md

 - Snap mesh to plane
 - In progress matching video to exact keyframes (Some interference and non stable mapping)
 - Produce images for webcam
 - Read settings file
 - Copy the projection matrix
 - Include opencv, convert to/from matrices the images
 - Undistort the image texture

+- Copy Files for AR demo in QT
+- Play the whole thing using images from given data
+- Remove ROS dependencies
+- Make sure if works correctly ( No more green dots )
+- Merge the code into glwidget

+- GLWidget PLAYBACK -> call continuously TrackMonocular{ inp -> image , output -> points, matrix }
+- Use this info to draw both background and mesh and already present planes

 ## Plan